yurikleb/OpenFace/README.md

 ## OSC Functionality

-The OSC client is incorporated into the "FaceLandmarkVid.cpp" Project The face landmark data, gaze data and pose data is sent to the localhost "127.0.0.1" over port 6448
+The OSC client is currently incorporated into the "FaceLandmarkVid.cpp" Project.

+The face landmarks, gaze and pose data is sent to localhost "127.0.0.1" over port 6448.

 #### The OSC Channels: